Holberg History, Family Crest & Coats of Arms

 The surname Holberg was first found in Bavaria, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Holberg family
+Early History of the Holberg family

 This web page shows only a small excerpt of our Holberg research.
 Another 137 words (10 lines of text) covering the years 1632, 1721, 1731, 1751, 1790 and 1854 are included under the topic Early Holberg History in all our PDF Extended History products and printed products wherever possible.